jacobjohnston/neverwinterguide/03 - Locations of Neverwinter.md

 Throughout its relatively brief history in Neverwinter, the Beached Leviathan has found itself embroiled in conflict well beyond its seemingly-humble station.
 This is largely because of the type of patronage allowed in the Leviathan, in addition to Lord Neverember's own involvement with the locale.
 It was with Neverember's support and patronage that Harrag was able to create the establishment at all — as Neverember was ultimately the one to expunge record of his numerous crimes on the high seas.
 This made Harrag a true Neverember loyalist.
 Lord Neverember absolutely uses Harrag for his own ambitions.
 Neverember even went so far as to turn Harrag's own shadow into a sentient creature used to spy on the facility.

 In 1479, as part of the scuffle over the true heir to the throne of Neverwinter and the lost crown of Alagondar, the Leviathan was attacked by furious Neverwinter members.
 The Leviathan was only saved because of intervention from adventurers and Neverember’s top general, General Sabine.
-Later, that same year, Ashmadai cultists and demons infiltrated the the Beached Leviathan and killed one of General Sabine's top advisors.
+Later, that same year, Ashmadai cultists and demons infiltrated the Beached Leviathan and killed one of General Sabine's top advisors.
 This was ultimately part of a larger plot by a powerful mage named Elden Vargas to use the powers of Asmodeus to his own purposes.

 |![Book](book.svg)**Read More**|
 |---|